Vaccines and therapies can’t come soon enough for a world facing an unprecedented threat from COVID-19.

 While new greenfield manufacturing facilities may not be constructed and operational in time to address COVID-19, there is a clear need for facilities with pandemic vaccine production capacity in the future.
 If infrastructure can be put in place now to reduce manufacturing timelines in the future, then we can react more quickly in unprecedented situations.

 In the immediate future, the pharmaceutical industry will have to band together, collaborating to retrofit and outsource different production components.
 While companies and CDMOs try to find additional capacity, new construction will start, too.
 We are hard at work so that when a vaccine or treatment is ready for scale-up or for scale out, we’ll be ready to help produce it.
-We’re ready.
+Connect with us so you are ready too.